EAkeweje/GPmix/README.md

 # Getting Started

-This guide will help you understand how to use the package by demonstrating it on the [CBF](CBF) dataset, which is one of the real datasets referenced in our paper.
+This guide will demonstrate how to use the package with the [CBF](CBF) dataset, one of the real-world datasets tested in our paper.
 Follow these steps to prepare the dataset for analysis:

 ```python
 import numpy as np